It's a common question, "What kind of tips should I expect following a meal prep session or dinner party?"

-A good business owner knows that tips are not always part of offering a service.
-There are those who offer generous tips and there are those who never give tips.
-Just because your client appears to have money to spend doesn't mean you're going to receive a tip.
+A seasoned business owner knows that tips are not always part of offering a service.
+There are those who offer generous tips and there are those who are loyal customers, but never ever give monetary tips.

-You're in the service industry and offering a service in exchange for money.
-You shared with the client already how much your service is going to cost, so if you feel you deserve more, you should charge more.
-Offering to do additional services during the event does not always mean the client translates that into offering a tip.
+You're in the service industry, therefore offering a service in exchange for money.
+Going into the job, your client is already aware of how much your service costs, so if you feel you deserve more, you should charge a higher service fee.

 In summary, you should be charging clients what you feel your services are worth and if a tip emerges, bonus.
 Acting otherwise could be setting yourself up for disappointment.

+Remember, your goal is to build a business you love and work with clients you enjoy.
 Approaching a job like you "deserve" a tip is a red flag that you're either undercharging or you're in the wrong business.

 Do you agree?